UsenetServer Search Review

 Now, we’re going to download the NZB file, which we can then open in any NZB downloading program.
 To do so, click on Generate NZB.
 We have a list of newsreaders and NZB downloaders you can use if you haven’t selected one yet.
 We’re opting to save the NZB so we can open it later.

 That’s it!
-This Global USENET Search is available to anyone who subscribes to UsenetServer, one of our preferred USENET access providers.
+This Global USENET Search is available to anyone who subscribes to UsenetServer , one of our preferred USENET access providers.
 UsenetServer’s Global Search is one of the best options out there.
-If you want to learn more about searching USENET, we have a page where you can get more information on your options here.
+If you want to learn more about searching USENET on this page.

 TL; DR Version